 While females may cluster, males tend to be more territorial, seen either solitarily or accompanying one or more does.
 Water deer spatial arrangement is nonetheless flexible, and mature bucks may aggregate to feed, especially in the early part of the year when the rut is over and food is more limited or concentrated.
-Prior to this, however, as autumn draws to a close, the increase in circulating androgens results in tensions rising among mature bucks; they become increasingly aggressive towards one another, and many more territories are established.
+Prior to this, however, as autumn draws to a close, the increase in circulating androgens results in tensions rising among mature bucks; they become increasingly aggressive towards one another, and many more territories (i.e., small areas actively defended from other males) are established.
+Stefan Stadler considered territorial bucks to be those that returned to the same small area shortly after being driven off by disturbance, which was generally not the case for non-territorial males or for females, and also showed scent-marking behaviour within the area.

 Luck can play a hand, and Arnold Cooke has recorded a non-territory-holding buck mating on the territory of another at Woodwalton Fen in the winter of 2015/16, but during the rut it is typically only the territory-holding males that will breed.
 Indeed, males lacking a territory seem less attractive to does.
 Consequently, while not all bucks will maintain them year-round, the acquisition of a territory for the rutting season is important.
 Stefan Stadler, for example, observed 18 matings during his 27-month study at Whipsnade, 14 (78%) of which were by males known to be territory holders; in a further three (17%) the territorial status was unclear.
 Overall, territorial males accounted for 95% of the 419 bouts of sexual behaviour recorded during the study.